 Pictured here is a version of The Peaceable Kingdom by Edward Hicks.
 One of 62 versions of paintings by the same title and artist.
 Hicks was an early 19th-century American painter and Quaker minister.
 Within this painting is a variety of religious and messianic symbolism, but also incorporated are contemporary affairs of early America.
 Depicted in the foreground is a prophetic verse from the Old Testament Book of Isaiah:

 “The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.” – Isaiah 11:6

-Depicted in the background are early American politician and Quaker, William Penn, and his treaty with the Indians.
+Early American politician and Quaker William Penn and his treaty with the Indians are depicted in the background.
 A common theme across all of this imagery is disparate groups living harmoniously in Peace.
 From the infancy of this American nation, living in harmony amongst those unlike ourselves was a founding ideal.
 People came from around the colonized world to find solace and reprieve from religious and political oppression.

 I have been involved in politics now for a few decades.
 I should be ashamed to say it, but they have come to consume many facets of my life, and they won’t leave me alone.
 As a schoolchild, I was taught certain principles upon which our existence as a free society relies: a divinely ordained right to Life, Liberty, and the Pursuit of Happiness.